Sajjal-Malik/Sajjal-Malik/README.md

 Code.Create.Innovate.Dominate 💻

 ## 🚀 About Me
-- 🛠️ Focused on Software Engineering and Cyber Security.
+- 🛠️ Focused on Software Engineering and Ethical Hacking.
 - 📊 Exploring more about Latest Techs and Trends in Digital Marketing and Artificial Intelligence.

 ## 📊 GitHub Stats